 Spread: 5 feet

 Hardiness Zone: 3a

 Other Names: Norwegian Spruce

-Dwarf Norway Spruce has bluish-green foliage which emerges light green in spring.
-The needles remain bluish-green throughout the winter.
+Dwarf Norway Spruce has dark green foliage which emerges light green in spring.
+The needles remain dark green throughout the winter.
 Neither the flowers nor the fruit are ornamentally significant.

 Dwarf Norway Spruce is a dense multi-stemmed evergreen shrub with a more or less rounded form.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.